jarekstrzele/obsidian_notes/PYTHON/OOP Python udemy/6 Slots.md

 ---------
 # Inheriting Slots

-- slots in the parent class will be used for the child's attribute lookup ()
+- slots in the parent class will be used for the child's attribute lookup (they are available)
+- the child class by default also retains its instance `__dict__`
+- if both the parent and child classes are slotted, the child loses its `__dict__`
+- if the parent class is not slotted, but the child is is, the child retains its instance ``_dict__